kennyfraser/wp-sync-test/_pages/configuration-parameters-1-6.md

 superuser_password

 :   This parameter specifies the Admin password.
 This password is required for using DCOS.
+For example:

+        superuser_password: foobar123

 superuser_username

 :   This parameter specifies the Admin username.
 This username is required for using DCOS.
+For example:

+        superuser_username: admin

 <a name="target_hosts"></a>target_hosts